 - Python sees a so-called assignment: we assign the result of 3 * 5 to the variable called

 result.
 Assignments are done with the ‘=’ character, which is conveniently called ‘is’.
-So we just told Python: result is 3 times 5.
+So we just told Python: I declare that

 - Next, we type